tngreene/XPlane2Blender-docs/v3.5/indepth/workflow-options.md

 # Workflow Options

-XPlane2Blender has a variety of tools to allow you to work in the way that is best for you.
+XPlane2Blender has a variety of tools that allow you to work in the way that is best for you.
 Here is an overview of those options, listed in a conversational manner.

 ## Layers Or Root Objects Mode?

-Layers Mode and Root Objects Mode support all the same features and it is easy to switch modes later on.
-The only difference is your preference of workflow.
+Layers Mode and Root Objects Mode support all the same features and have no difference in performance.

 ![](/assets/workflow_tutorial_obj_export_mode_menu.png)

 1. Layers Mode makes an OBJ per visible 3D View Layer. \*Any object and its children on that layer will be collected, with a few exceptions.
 Therefore, a .blend file using Layers Mode can produce up to 20 OBJs per scene.
-Since all Blender Objects in an OBJ must be in 1 layer, scenery projects and Layers Mode pair well
+Scenery projects work well with Layers Mode, since all Blender Objects in an OBJ must be in 1 layer
 2. Root Objects mode uses marked Objects and \*all their children \(and their nested children\) to make an OBJ.
-You can create any number of OBJs per file by using any number of Root Empty Objects.
+You can create any number of OBJs per file by using any number of Root Objects.
 Objects can be put into different 3D View Layers, however there are additional rules when using LODs.
 The ability to use 3D View layers independently of producing OBJs is favored by Airplane aritsts making complex cockpits

-\*There are additional restrictions if an object is collected or ignored.
-See below for more details
+\*There are additional restrictions if an object is collected or ignored, described later

 # How does each mode handle LODs?